PoissonRatioUQ: An R package for band ratio uncertainty quantification: Demonstration

 The results of the estimation procedure are shown in Figure \ref{fig:timing_and_estimation}.
 In Figure \ref{fig:true_v_est} is a plot of the true vs estimated ratio, along with the ratios of the observed counts, along with the edges of the 95\% highest posterior density set, defined as the set $I_{0.95}$ such that, if $p(z)$ is the posterior density, \cite{Amaral_Turkman_Paulino_Muller_2019}

 where, $\forall x\in I_{0.95}, y\in I_{0.95}^C, \ p(x)\ge p(y)$.
 The $\alpha-$HPD set refers to the set $I_{\alpha}$ defined in this manner.

 Estimation was done using a Wendland kernel with support width of $0.75$ \cite{wendlandrbf}.
 The estimated curve tracks the true curve fairly closely as expected.
-Over the 5 trials with 50 bins, the model achieved a mean Conitnuous Rank Probability Score (CRPS, \cite{scoring}) of approximately 0.12 and the relative MAE of the MAP estimate was about 7\%.
-In addition, the timing study shows that even with 1000 bins the full posterior distribution of $Z(x)$ is determined in approximately 15 seconds on a desktop computer with 16 GB RAM.
+Over the 5 trials with 50 bins, the model achieved a mean Continuous Ranked Probability Score (CRPS, \cite{scoring}) of approximately 0.12 and the relative MAE of the MAP estimate was about 7\%.
+In addition, the timing study shows that even with 1000 bins and a full eigendecomposition of the prior covariance kernel the full posterior distribution of $Z(x)$ is determined in approximately 15 seconds on a desktop computer with 16 GB RAM.